DeskShare homepage Deutsch Français Español Portuguese

 First of all, here's the scenario.
 You are working on the site mysite.net.
 You keep a copy of all the files from that site on your hard disk, in the folder C:\Edit pages.

-6. The Automated Transfer settings are critical.
+The Automated Transfer settings are critical.
 See Figure 1.
 You will always be editing the files on your own computer, then uploading the changed files.
-Therefore, you need to select "Transfer file from comp 11: Edit pages To mysite.net".
-(Comp 11 will be replaced by your own computer's name.)
+Therefore, you need to select "Transfer file from Usability: Documents to mysite.net". ( Usability is a demo name which will be replaced by your own computer name.)

-8. Name the profile.
+Name the profile.
 Let's call it "Web Update".
-You can choose to immediately run your profile if desired by selecting Start Automated Transfer for this profile.
-Click Finish.
+You can choose to immediately run your profile if desired by selecting Run the Automated Transfer Rules for this profile now.
 The computer will scan the server, compare modification dates and times with the files on your computer, and determine which ones need to be uploaded.
-Click Continue File Transfer and away you go.
+Click Continue File Transfer and start transferring the modified files.

 Figure 1